lightmeterio/ControlCenter/README.md

 - Clicking on homepage chart sections can result in the reporting of misleading stats (planned fix: [#63](https://gitlab.com/lightmeter/controlcenter/-/issues/63))

 ## Development

+### Frontend development with VueJs

+ControlCenter's Web UI uses the [VueJS](https://vuejs.org/) framework and related tooling.
+The frontend is effectively an independent Javascript application which interacts with the backend via the [API](#api).

+The frontend files such as javascipt and css need to be compiled and moved to the correct directory before they can be used be a web browser.
+This process is handled automatically by the make commands / build scripts, and VueJS terminal tools for development.

+The most efficient workflow for developing / making changes to the frontend files is to run the frontend separately to the backend, using [Vue CLI](https://cli.vuejs.org/) for serving and automatically rebuilding files in development mode.
+This allows you to see changes made to frontend files almost immediately without executing any commands or manually rebuilding or compiling any files.

+#### Instructions

+Open two terminal windows or tabs with the working directory set to ControlCenter's repository root.

+1. In the first terminal build and run ControlCenter in [headless mode](#headless-mode-no-web-ui)
+1. In the second terminal start the VueJS frontend development server (in development mode): `make serve_frontend_dev`
+1. The terminal output in the 2nd terminal should tell you which local URL/port to access the development UI on

+Any changes made to frontend files will be detected automatically, necessary files will be rebuilt, and changes should take effect immediately in your local browser.
+To apply changes made to backend files you will need to [rebuild](#build-from-source-code) the backend from source, as the frontend is now running separately and independently, without affecting backend / golang files.

 ### Browser automation tests